 COMP is a member organization of the International Organization for Medical Physics and is approximately equivalent in scope to the American Association of Physicists in Medicine or to the European body, the Institute of Physics and Engineering in Medicine.

 COMP has two official journals: Medical Physics and Physics in Medicine and Biology.
 COMP members are quite prolific scientifically - on average 30% of the articles in Medical Physics are authored by COMP members.
+Learn more interesting facts about the COMP membership here, based on data collected in 2017.

 Inquiries about professional or corporate membership should be directed to the COMP Office.